-When was the last Effective Vaccine Store Management (EVSM)/Vaccine Management Assessment (VMA) conducted?
-[April/2008]
+When was the last Effective Vaccine Store Management (EVSM)/Vaccine Management Assessment (VMA) conducted? [mm/yyyy].
+Was not implemented since the GAVI cooperation started.

 If conducted in 2008/2009, please attach the report.
-(Document N°4) An EVSM/VMA report must be attached from those countries which have introduced a New and Underused Vaccine with GAVI support before 2008.
+(Document N°.....)
+An EVSM/VMA report must be attached from those countries which have introduced a New and Underused Vaccine with GAVI support before 2008.

 Was an action plan prepared following the EVSM/VMA?
-YES
+[YES / NO]